HL7/case-reporting/source/pages/Transport_Options.md

 [Previous Page](Electronic_Reporting_and_Surveillance_Distribution_(eRSD)_Transaction_and_Profiles.html)

 There are two supported transport options that can be used individually or in combination.
-This flexibility is needed to support point-to-point transport as well as transport thought Health Information Exchanges and Health Information Networks.
+This flexibility is needed to support point-to-point transport as well as transport through Health Information Exchanges and Health Information Networks.

 ### FHIR Messaging Option